alloademola/project-6/README.md

  <img width="979" alt="Screenshot 2023-02-01 at 00 39 33" src="https://user-images.githubusercontent.com/118350020/215908673-9d165aaa-3374-4137-bb9e-2e53d6366915.png">

-So the next step is to create the mount point so we are going to run this command below
+So the next step is to create the mount point.

+so we are going to run this command below

  sudo mkdir /db
  sudo mkfs.ext4 /dev/database-vg/db-lv

  <img width="980" alt="Screenshot 2023-02-01 at 00 53 38" src="https://user-images.githubusercontent.com/118350020/215910490-bb9efc03-6fcf-4134-a8a0-f9b53fe84c25.png">
- sudo mkfs.ext4 /dev/database-vg/db-lv

  our disgram above shows that, we are doing the right thing

- so now we are going to mount
+ so now we are going to mount,

  we are going to use the command below

  sudo mount /dev/database-vg/db-lv /db